wizkers/wizkers/README.md

-onyxviewer
+VizApp
 ============

-Web-based display and config utility for the Safecast Onyx device.
+Web-based display, log managemetn, recording and config application for measurement instruments.

 Displays the content of the logs, synchronises the internal clock with the computer, and displays a few additional infos.